kelbyludwig/kel.bz/content/post/lll.md

 interesting is that the reduced `v2` appears to have a shorter length than original `v2`.
 That is not a coincidence, that is a guarantee of the reduction step!
 Additionally, the resultant basis vectors will be "nearly" orthogonal, which is exactly what we want!
-I don't want to bog anyone down with details for why this works just yet, but if you are impatient you can jump to the more technical explanation.
+I don't want to bog anyone down with details for why this works just yet, but if you are impatient you can jump to [some of  my technical explanations](#stumped).

-`TODO(kkl): Add a link to the proof 'spainers for length reduction`

-`TODO(kkl): Add a link to the proof 'splainer for near orthogonality`
+`TODO(kkl): Add a link to the proof 'spainers for length reduction and near orthogonality`

 For now, lets just wave our hands and say `gauss_reduction` will terminate, and return a "good" basis for dimension 2 bases.